petepm/petepm.github.io/_posts/2026-01-08-humans-vs-ai-drums.md

 date: 2026-01-10
 layout: post
 title: >
-  Pete Peterson prompts pals for potential percussive parts:
+  Pete Peterson Prompts Pals for Potential Percussive Parts:
   Can humans create better drums than AI?
 ---

 In case you haven't noticed,
-Artificial Intelligence (AI) is all the rage these days, and quite a few Internet Musicians are helping to advertise products like Suno, which uses AI to generate music.
+Artificial Intelligence (AI) is all the rage these days, and quite a few musicians are promoting products that use AI to generate music.

-I have no interest in listening to AI generated music, since I like humans.
+I have no interest in listening to AI-generated music, since I like humans.
 This may be surprising, but it's true.
-One of the great things about music is that it's made by humans.
+The technology is interesting, but one of tne of the great things about music is that it's art, i.e., it's made by humans who have something to share.
-You get to know someone through their music.
+You get to know someone through their art.
 You build a kind of relationship with the artist, other listeners, etc.
+So, music created by AI is not really art.
+It's more of a sonic decoration created by averaging together a bunch of art.

 But it seems like the industry is going that way.
-When you treat music as a product, and some technology allows you to create that product more cheaply, it's going to get used.
+When you treat music as a product, and some technology comes along that allows you to create that product more cheaply, it's going to get used.
+This has happened with digital recording tools.
+Hell, I probably wouldn't be making music if not for technology invented in the last few decades.

-However, I wanted to do an experiment to see how good AI can do with more unconventional music.
+In any case, I wanted to do an experiment to see how good AI can do with more unconventional music.
-See, these models are trained to produce the most likely output, which you could think of as the most generic, average, etc.
+Since the models are trained to produce the most likely output, which you could think of as the most generic, average, etc., you would expect nothing that novel to come out.
-I personally believe composers and musicians should be creating new and unique things.
+However, you could imagine some human creativity follows similar algorithms.
+Note that I have no idea what the scientific literature says on this.

-I also wanted to pit AI against humans to see how it goes.
+In this experiment we pit AI against humans to see which can create the most interesting and enjoyable drums.
-In this case,
-I wrote a short tune and will send it off to a few session drummers with no drums on it at all.
+I wrote a short tune and will send it off to a few session drummers with my own programmed drums omitted.
 I also wanted to open it up to anyone else to try their hand at composing and/or recording drums.
+So, I encourage anyone to give it a try.
-If they're cool enough to use in a release,
-I'll give you $100 for MIDI and $200 for nicely recorded audio.
+If I like them enough to use in one of the releases, I'll pay $100 for MIDI and $250 for nicely recorded audio.

-There's only one constraint on the drums at the very end, and that's there because it will flow into the next tune.

 The deadline for submission is roughly March 31st, 2026.
 The audio and "prompt" are in sections below.
+As you can see, there's only one constraint on the drums at the very end, and that's there because it will flow into the next tune.
 You can email entries to pete.peterson.music@gmail.com with the subject:
 "Human vs AI drums".
 Have fun, humans!